standardebooks/tools/README.md

 	Find words with mismatched diacritics in a set of XHTML files.
 For example, `cafe` in one file and `café` in another.

+-	### `se find-unusual-characters`

+	Find unusual characters: characters that would sometimes, but not usually, be expected to appear in a SE production.

 -	### `se help`

 	List available SE commands.